bmatsuo/go-table/README.md

 The example isn't vastly shorter, or less complex than the original, but the boiler-plate looping is gone and the modularity eliminates the need for any extra helper functions.
+The last major difference is that the table is used anonymously.
+Another small change, but worth noting because in the original example, it's impossible to use the table as an anonymous slice.

-A close inspection also reveals that the test index `i` is no longer included in the error message, because the table package prepends test index information for you automatically.
-These improvements are small, but eliminating this repitive code from virtually every unit test written is definitely *a win* in the big picture.
+A close inspection also reveals that the test index `i` is no longer included in the error message, because the table package prepends test index information for you automatically when it logs the error.

-If any of these tests were to have errors, say index 3 (`{"%#a", "[%#a]"}`), it would have an error message like.
+The one cool thing the original example does and which is not done above is use a table of anonymous structs.
+This is obviously impossible using Go-table, because there is no way to define a method for an anonymous type.
+But there is a benifit for using a table of named types with Go-table.
+If any of these tests were to have errors, say index 3 (`{"%#a", "[%#a]"}`), it would have an error message with the form

     flagtest 3: Sprintf("%#a", new(flagPrinter)) => "[%#foo]", want "[%#a]"